-To see if the Town will vote, pursuant to M.G.L. c.40, §59, and M.G.L. c.23A, §3E and §3F, to approve a Tax Increment Financing (TIF) Agreement between the Town of Sutton, Field Protection Agency, LLC ("Company"), and New Covenant Partners IV, LLC for property containing approximately 2.03 acres located at 9 Harback Road, as shown on Assessors Map 10, Parcel 131, providing for real estate tax exemptions over a ten (10) year period at the exemption rate schedule set forth below, and to confirm the Board of Selectmen's selection of the location of the project as part of the Blackstone Valley Economic Target Area, and to authorize the Board of Selectmen to execute such Agreement and submit the Agreement to the Massachusetts Economic Assistance Coordinating Council (EACC) for approval, and to take such other actions as may be necessary to obtain approval of the TIF Agreement and to implement the project as set forth in those documents, or take any other action relative thereto.
+Voted unanimously pursuant to M.G.L. c.40, §59, and M.G.L. c.23A, §3E and §3F, to approve a Tax Increment Financing (TIF) Agreement between the Town of Sutton, Field Protection Agency, LLC ("Company"), and New Covenant Partners IV, LLC for property containing approximately 2.03 acres located at 9 Harback Road, as shown on Assessors Map 10, Parcel 131, as printed in the warrant.

+... providing for real estate tax exemptions over a ten (10) year period at the exemption rate schedule set forth below, and to confirm the Board of Selectmen's selection of the location of the project as part of the Blackstone Valley Economic Target Area, and to authorize the Board of Selectmen to execute such Agreement and submit the Agreement to the Massachusetts Economic Assistance Coordinating Council (EACC) for approval, and to take such other actions as may be necessary to obtain approval of the TIF Agreement and to implement the project as set forth in those documents.